 Ohio officers won’t be charged in shooting of Jayland Walker

-The eight officers, whose names have been withheld from the public, initially were placed on leave, but they returned to administrative duties 3 1/2 months after the shooting.
-Walker was shot at least 40 times, according to the county medical examiner.

-AKRON, Ohio (AP) — An Ohio grand jury declined to indict eight police officers who fired dozens of rounds in the shooting death last year of Jayland Walker, a 25-year-old Black man, the state’s attorney general announced Monday, saying the officers were under threat because Walker had fired a gunshot at them during a car and foot chase.
+An Ohio grand jury declined to indict eight police officers who fired 94 rounds in the shooting death last year of Jayland Walker, a 25-year-old Black man who fired at least one shot at officers during a car and foot chase, the state’s attorney general announced Monday.

-Walker’s death last June sparked protests in Akron after police released body camera footage showing him dying in a hail of gunfire.
-Police said he had refused to stop when they tried to pull him over for minor equipment and traffic violations, though they haven’t specified further.
-Police say Walker fired a shot from his car 40 seconds into the pursuit.
+Walker was shot 40 times in a hail of gunfire that lasted just under seven seconds after he jumped out of his still-moving car and ran from police, said Ohio Attorney General Dave Yost.

+Walker ignored commands to stop running and show his hands and then reached for his waistband as officers were chasing and raised his hand, Yost said.
+Some of the officers first used Tasers before firing their guns, he said.

 President Joe Biden responded to the shooting during a trip to Ohio last summer by saying the DOJ was monitoring the case.

+The state investigation found that police first saw Walker driving with a broken taillight and a broken light on his rear license plate, but they decided not to follow him.
+They saw him 10 minutes later at the same intersection and decided to pursue him for the equipment violation, Yost said.

+Police said Walker refused to stop and then fired a shot from his car 40 seconds into the pursuit.

-Officers chased the car on a freeway and city streets until Walker bailed from the still-moving vehicle, ignored officers’ commands and ran into a parking lot where he was killed while wearing a ski mask, body cam video showed.
+Officers chased the car on a freeway and city streets until Walker bailed from the still-moving vehicle and ran into a parking lot where he was killed while wearing a ski mask, body cam video showed.
 Authorities said he represented a “deadly threat.”
 A handgun, a loaded magazine and a wedding ring were found on the driver’s seat of his car.

-Walker took at least one shot from his vehicle at police and then after jumping out of his car he ignored commands to stop and show his hands, Yost said.
-“There is no doubt he did in fact shoot at police officers,” Yost said.

-Walker reached for his waistband as officers were chasing and raised his hand, Yost said.
-The officers, not knowing he left his gun in the car, believed he was firing again at them, Yost said.

 Dash-cam video from a police cruiser captured images of Walker firing the gun from his car, said Anthony Pierson, an assistant state attorney general.
 Walker had no criminal history and had never fired a gun until he went to a shooting range with a friend in early June, Pierson said.